Doro Pesch: Doro in the 2010s and beyond (2010–present)

 Doro continued touring and had more celebratory shows in the following years, although with less tight schedules than in the past.
-She released her first album in six years, Forever Warriors - Forever United, on 17 August 2018, entering in many charts worldwide.
+She released her first album in six years, Forever Warriors, Forever United, on 17 August 2018, entering in many charts worldwide.

 By November 2019, Doro had begun writing new material for her fourteenth album.
 Her new single "Brickwall" was released digitally on 26 June 2020, with a vinyl version to be released on 31 July.
-The song is expected appear on her new album, which was due for release in 2021, though it was later pushed back to 2022.
+The song was expected appear on her then-upcoming fourteenth album, which was due for release in 2021, though it was later pushed back to 2022.
+In May 2023, Doro announced Conqueress - Forever Strong and Proud as the album's title, released on 27 October.

 On 13 June 2020, Doro performed at the CARantena-Arena in Worms, Germany, becoming the first heavy metal artist to hold a drive-in concert during the COVID-19 pandemic.
 She remarked, "Over the last few weeks I've really missed my fans and also my band.
 The drive-in show has been a real unique experience and career highlight for me.
 It feels great to rock out together again.
 Hopefully, we can soon enjoy normal shows again as well."

+In a September 2024 interview with Metal Rules, drummer Johnny Dee confirmed that Doro could begin working on her next album at the end of the year.
+A new song, "Warriors of the Sea", was released on 23 May 2025.
+Doro has described it as "an anthem for all you pirates, at sea and on land, wherever you like to rock out.
+A song for all the metal cruises and summer festivals."
+The song later surfaced on the compilation album, also titled Warriors of the Sea, released on 24 October 2025.